Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features

-HEY BRO ALT+UP TO JUMP TO METHOD SIGNATURE
 #		Scope
-##		C	Permanent Status Effects
-###			C	Giant
-###			C	Enraged
-##		C	Restrict Trait Count
-to legalize characters
-##			T	Custom Decal Pilot
-I put a Custom Floor Decal item in the Editor Object List.
-Nothing else.
-See what kind of errors pop up to determine what to patch.
 ##			P	v.
 1.0.1 Patch Notes
 - Bugfixes
   - Default Goals